 It won’t be a problem to run your refrigerator for the whole night before having to refuel the generator.

 At 50% load, you can expect its 2.2-gallon tank to last for around 8.5 hours.

-The Briggs and Stratton P3000 3000-watt generator is an excellent choice for both home backup power supply and RV/camping trips.
+The Briggs and Stratton P30545 is an excellent choice for both home backup power supply and RV/camping trips.

 Design & Portability

-It provides enough energy output to efficiently run your refrigerator, freezer and most importantly, it has fuel economy!
+It provides enough energy output to efficiently run your refrigerator and freezer, and most importantly, it has fuel economy!

-The P3000 3000-watt generator is the perfect choice for anyone who needs some extra power at their disposal.
+The Briggs and Stratton P30545 is the perfect choice for anyone who needs some extra power at their disposal.

 With just one, you’ll be able to run most of your household’s essential equipment and appliances with ease!

 The Champion Power Equipment 100263 Generator with Electric Start is perfect for camping or tailgating.